secretstartups/handbook/resellers/training/index.html.md

 *   GitLab Partners’ Marketing team members are invited to join our monthly Partner Marketing Webcasts.
 Learn about the latest Partner marketing campaigns, resources and more.
 *   The [GitLab Partner Portal ](https://partners.gitlab.com/English/)provides Partners with easy access to additional sales resources, webcast replays, competitive analysis, event calendar, Marketing campaigns, support and more.
 *   Newsletter - sign up [here ](https://gitlab.us19.list-manage.com/subscribe?u=5a5f55e4e0f03037d96416766&id=2321e18463)
-*   GitLab Virtual Commit - Commit 2020 was a 24-hour virtual experience filled with practical DevOps strategies shared by leaders in development, operations, and security.
-You’ll discover innovative solutions to help you solve your industry's greatest challenges, including enhancing culture and shortening release times. (https://about.gitlab.com/events/commit/)
+*   [GitLab Virtual Commit ](https://about.gitlab.com/events/commit/) - Commit 2020 was a 24-hour virtual experience filled with practical DevOps strategies shared by leaders in development, operations, and security.
+You’ll discover innovative solutions to help you solve your industry's greatest challenges, including enhancing culture and shortening release times.
-*   [GitLab Handbook Resources ] (/handbook/resellers/) Start your handbook search on the Channel Partner Handbook Page
+*   [GitLab Handbook Resources ](/handbook/resellers/) Start your handbook search on the Channel Partner Handbook Page